sevelfatt/bagoette/README.md

 so yeah maybe you guys can give me some advice?
 ## installation
-just give it try dawg 🥖
+just give it a try dawg 🥖
 ```bash
 go get github.com/sevelfatt/bagoette
 ```